Why does the Library need a building plan?

 What is being done to protect the heritage of the building?

-The Library will continue to work with expert heritage consultants and architects at every stage of this project.
+The Library is working with expert heritage consultants and architects at every stage of this project.

 When will the work start?